jsbradley523/LeetCode/README.md

 # Solutions

 ## Algorithms
-Solutions to algorithm challenges.
-All solutions are in Java.
+Solutions to algorithm questions.
+These types of questions make up the overwhelming majority of challenges on the site.
+All solutions where implemented in Java.

 | Number | Question | Solution |
 |--------|----------|----------|